matthewyang204/Geometry-Dash-Local/README.md

 # Geometry Dash Local
-A local version of Geometry Dash v1.5.
+A local version of Geometry Dash.

 Requirements: